Dew loss: symptoms, causes and solutions

 Many women suffer from ovarian cysts linked to menstrual cycles or endometriosis , for example.
 These are small pockets of fluid attached to the ovaries.

-In the case of sfunctional cysts , there is a good chance that they will resolve on their own.
+In the case of functional cysts , there's a good chance they'll dissolve on their own.
 This is not the case with ovarian cysts linked to fibroids, polyps or endometriosis.

-Here are a few signs that should prompt you to consult a doctor or healthcare professional in order to avoid ovarian torsion, which is a medical emergency:
+Here are a few signs that should prompt you to consult a doctor or healthcare professional to avoid ovarian torsion, which is a medical emergency:

-- Appearance of vaginal secretion outside the periods
+- appearance of vaginal secretion outside the menstrual period

-- Pain in the lower abdomen, feeling of heaviness
+- Pain in the lower abdomen, sensation of heaviness

 - Pain when urinating

 In most cases, pink discharge is not serious and is completely normal.
-As long as they are occasional, they disappear within a few days.
-However, you need to keep an eye on the symptoms to avoid complications.
-If clear blood discharge is associated with pain, a change in odour or texture, you should seek medical advice and undergo screening to treat the cause.
+As long as it's occasional, it disappears within a few days.
+However, you need to keep an eye on the symptoms to avoid any complications.
+If clear blood discharge is associated with pain, a change in smell or texture, you should consult your doctor and undergo screening to treat the cause.

-So that you can feel more confident every day of your cycle, opt for periodic protection tailored to your needs and comfort.
-The period pants with its organic cotton composition will be perfect for all situations and protect you from a stain on your favorite skirt or pants!
+To feel as confident as possible every day of your cycle, opt for period protection that's tailored to your needs and comfort.
+The menstrual panties with their organic cotton composition , are perfect for all situations and protect you from a stain on your favorite skirt or pants!

-Why do I have pink discharge but no periods ?
+Why do I have pink discharge but no period?

 Is pink discharge a sign of pregnancy?

 Pink discharge can be a sign of early pregnancy.
-In fact, implantation during the first trimester of pregnancy can cause light bleeding.
+In fact, nidation in the first trimester of pregnancy can cause light bleeding.

 It's quite possible to experience pink discharge during the pre-menopausal and menopausal phases.
-It s's a question of hormonal imbalances and vaginal dryness.
+This is due to hormonal imbalances and vaginal dryness.
 Don't hesitate to consult a health professional!

-- periods brown: what does brown color loss mean?
+- Brown periods: what does brown discharge mean?

-- Spotting: how can you stop these losses outside periods ?
+- Spotting: how can I stop this discharge outside my period?

 - Vaginal discharge: recognizing vaginal secretions

-- Odor loss: what to do?
+- Odorous discharge: what to do?
 Causes and treatments

 - What is white discharge?
 Explanations and advice